LastCallMedia/Drupal-Scaffold/docs/tools/behat.md

 Configuration
 -------------
 Behat configuration lives in `behat.yml` in the repository root.
-The FeatureContext and all feature definitions live in the `features` directory.
+The tests themselves - `FeatureContext` and all feature definitions - live in the `features` directory.

 Running
 -------